Toggle menu

 Paper

-Paper is taken to J&B Recycling in Hartlepool who transfer it to a paper mill in the UK to be recycled, mainly into newsprint.
+Paper is taken to paper mills in the UK to be recycled, mainly into newsprint.

 Plastic, cans and cardboard